SeppiaBrilla/University-notes/Cognition and Neuroscience/Cognition and neuroscience.md

 The study of how the nervous system is organized and functions.
 It works at different level of investigation:
-- __Molecular__: molecular neuroanatomy, mechanisms of molecular signaling in the nervous system
+- __Molecular__: molecular neuro-anatomy, mechanisms of molecular signaling in the nervous system
 - __Cellular__: study of neurons at a cellular level including morphology and physiological properties
 - __Neural circuits and system__: how neural circuits are formed and function to generate behaviors, such as:
-	- sensory perception and multisensory integration
+	- sensory perception and multi-sensory integration
 	- motor reflex and actions

 ### Localizationism